Flexible, 100% online. Earn your degree or certificate in Biodiversity and Conservation Management from the University of Wisconsin.

-Earn your master’s degree in Biodiversity Conservation and Management or a graduate certificate in conservation science, data management, or leadership from the University of Wisconsin-Green Bay.
-Courses are completed entirely online—an ideal format for busy professionals.
+Earn your master’s degree in Biodiversity Conservation and Management or a graduate certificate in biodiversity science, data management, or conservation leadership from the University of Wisconsin-Green Bay.

 Aptitude tests, such as the GMAT or GRE, are not required for admission.